onestardao/onestardao/README.md

 > We made it — **1000 ⭐ in one season**.
 > From a **one-man cold start** to a thousand stars, all organic, all problem-driven.
 > As promised, [**Blur Blur Blur**](https://github.com/onestardao/WFGY/blob/main/OS/BlurBlurBlur/README.md) is now unlocked — the math-to-image engine goes live today.
+> 📌 We are also entering the **Stanford Terminal-Bench exam** — follow updates on [WFGY Core 2.0 → Terminal-Bench Proof](https://github.com/onestardao/WFGY/blob/main/core/README.md#terminal-bench-proof).

 👉 Don’t know where to start? → [Starter Village Quickstart](https://github.com/onestardao/WFGY/blob/main/StarterVillage/README.md)